Shagun-Chandel/Amazon-Clone-/README.md

 # Amazon-Clone
-This is my minor front end project.
+This is my minor desktop based front end project.